mciocchi/atomic_d6/README.md

 ### Eldritch Burden:

-Characters may concentrate to maintain a conjured magical effect for longer than a Beat.
+Characters may concentrate to maintain one single conjured magical effect for extended periods of time.

-Concentrating in this way requires characters to channel powerful eldritch energies with visible effects.
-For instance: a pyromancer straining to maintain a spell might sprout magical flames from their eyes that grow higher depending on how much strain they have incurred.
+Channeling powerful eldritch energies in this way causes visible effects.
+For instance: a pyromancer concentrating to maintain a spell might sprout magical flames from their eyes that grow higher depending on the power of the spell.

+As long as a character is concentrating in this way, they cannot rest and recover Stamina or Wounds.

 ### Death by Magical Strain

 If characters die by Magical Strain, powerful Eldritch energies are released.
 For instance: a pyromancer might explode in a violent fireball.

 ### Paradox

 Magic is bound by the rules of the world.
-Characters who attempt to repeatedly bend or break those rules strain the fabric of reality itself.
+Characters who attempt to repeatedly bend or break those rules begin to strain the fabric of reality itself.

-- Such transgressions cause Paradox, making subsequent castings of the same world-breaking spell increasingly difficult.
+Bending the rules of reality in this way can cause Paradox, which makes subsequent castings of the same world-breaking spell increasingly difficult.

-- The GM escalates the difficulty each time a Paradox-causing spell is attempted.
-- Paradox represents reality “pushing back” against the caster, and can have narrative as well as mechanical consequences.
+Paradox represents reality “pushing back” against the caster, and can have narrative as well as mechanical consequences.

 ---